 If you’ve experienced any complications in pregnancy, now or in the past, then you may want to avoid sex during pregnancy.

 Additionally, if you’ve noticed heavy bleeding, painful cramps, or leaking amniotic fluid after sex, you should go to the emergency room straight away.

-So, for the surrogate mother or the women after embryo transfer during IVF, Joy of Life suggests them to consult their doctors before having the sex.
+So, for the surrogate mother or the women after embryo transfer during IVF, Joy of Life suggests they consult their doctors before having sex.
 It is very important to follow the instructions from the doctors.
 In addition, if the agreement between surrogate mothers and intended parent contain certain rules relevant to the intercourse behavior, the surrogate mothers should follow the agreement as well.

 How Can I Protect Myself From Sexually Transmitted Infections?

 You are at risk for sexually transmitted infections if you aren’t in a mutually monogamous relationship where your partner doesn’t have any STDs.

 So, unless you’re in a mutually monogamous relationship with a completely sexually healthy partner, if you’d like to protect yourself from future complications, you should either abstain from sex during pregnancy or be sure to use protection during sex.